krinkinmu/krinkinmu.github.io/_posts/2024-01-14-aarch64-virtual-memory.md

 The reference manual suggests to replace the entry with an invalid entry first and then with the entry we actually want to see.
-And on top of that the procedure is heavily re-inforced with memory barrier instructions along the way.
+And on top of that the procedure is heavily reinforced with memory barrier instructions along the way.
-This procedure does seem somewhat exsessive for our use case, but let's implement it nontheless.
+This procedure does seem somewhat excessive for our use case, but let's implement it nontheless.

 First, we need a few support functions.
-A few functions implementing the right memory barriers and another invalidting TLB.
+A few functions implementing the right memory barriers and another invalidating TLB.

 ```asm
 pt_update_barrier: